Have you ever been in a situation where your business has been hampered by limitations caused by Wordpress?

 - Cost-effectiveness: Thanks to its simplicity you can expect to have significantly decreased development costs.
 Simple as that.

 Where do static site generators fit in JAMstack?
-SSGs, such as Gatsby, are there for a pretty straightforward task ie to generate a complete static HTML page/website.
+SSGs, such as Gatsby, are there for a pretty straightforward task ie to generate a completely static HTML page/website.
 I guess it is safe to say Gatsby is more often than not our go-to static site generator among many that are out there.

 Do bear in mind that even if you’re already working with a front-end framework or indeed if you’re using React with WP, there can be drawbacks there as well.
 For example, you may run into hindrances when it comes to SEO optimization.